companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type.LLDS02.md

     </values>
     <values>
         <field>Company_Page_HiddenT2__c</field>
-        <value xsi:type="xsd:string">n a limited company is set up.
+        <value xsi:type="xsd:string">n a limited liability partnership (LLP) company is set up.
 Your company number consists of 8 numbers, or 2 letters followed by 6 numbers.
 You can find this by using the</value>
     </values>
     <values>
         <field>Company_Page_HiddenT3__c</field>